atw1020/sente/docs/GTP/Private GTP Extensions.rst

     if __name__ == "__main__":
         main()

-We can now run the program and and test our echo command
+We can now run the program and and test our echo command:

 .. code-block:: bash

     $ python echo_command.py
     >> echo hello
     ? unknown command

     >>

 Why wasn't the command echo recognized?